Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-09-exploring-the-effects-of-60-Hz-binaural-beats-on-cognitive-abilities.md

 tweet-title: Exploring the Effects of 60 Hz Binaural Beats on Cognitive Abilities
 tweet-description: This article explores the theoretical underpinnings and existing research on the effects of 60 Hz binaural beats on cognitive abilities, highlighting the need for empirical studies and presenting a conceptual framework for future research.
 date: 2023-05-09
-keywords: frequency benefits, Brain Beats, Frequencies, Brain wave entrainment, sound therapy, 60 Hz, cognition, intelligence
+keywords: frequency benefits, Brain Beats, Frequencies, brainwave entrainment, sound therapy, 60 Hz, cognition, intelligence, binaural beats
 ---

 ## Abstract